 Drivers in Montana need $25,000 of bodily injury liability insurance per person (up to $50,000 per accident) and $20,000 of property damage liability insurance.
 Collision, comprehensive and gap insurance may also be required by a lender or lessor if your vehicle is financed.

 In addition, an optional but recommended type of coverage in Montana is … read full answeruninsured/underinsured motorist insurance.
 It replaces the liability coverage an at-fault driver should’ve had and pays for your costs up to your policy limits.

 Here’s How Much Car Insurance Drivers Need in Montana:

 If you lease or finance your car, you may be required to carry coverage types that are not mandatory under Montana law.
-Lenders usually require comprehensive and collision insurance.
+Lenders or lessors usually require comprehensive and collision insurance.
 Collision insurance covers repairs to your car when you hit another car or object.
 If the damage to your vehicle was caused by something other than a collision—like a natural disaster, vandalism, falling objects, or animals—it is most likely covered by comprehensive insurance.
-You might also have to get gap insurance, which covers the difference between what you owe on your loan and what the vehicle is worth at the time of a total loss.
+Lenders may also require gap insurance, which covers the difference between what you owe on your loan or lease and what the vehicle is worth if it has been stolen or totaled.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.